 PETZL ACTIK CORE Review

 “I like this headlamp.
 The red settings are bright and useful for preserving night vision.
 The 3 levels of white are helpful and provide enough variability.
 The unit is very lightweight, comfortable, and the lamp pivots on the headband so spot work and simple walking are both accommodated.
 The build quality is quite good.
 The only gripe, pushing the single button at different durations to raster between red/white/brightness can be off-putting– it’s hard to get the results you want right off the bat.”

 Why you want it: This thing is the tank of ultra running headlamps .
-It runs in any weather and is fully even fully submersible.
-The Black Diamond Storm will work under water and favorite of cavers for it’s durability.
-The case fits 4 batteries so the light last a long time.
+It runs in any weather and is fully submersible.
+The Black Diamond Storm will work under water and is a favorite of cavers for it’s durability.
+The case fits 4 batteries so the light lasts a long time.
 And it features much of the same features that come on the Black Diamond Icon.
 Adjustable light settings, red light feature, tough dim feature, and light setting memory.
 You can check a more in-depth review on the Black Diamond Storm by click here.